 What is your favorite aspect of the EC?

-“Definitely the mentor program!
-I met with a couple of mentors in December 2015 and changed a simple sales approach based on their feedback.
+“Definitely the advisor program!
+I met with a couple of advisors in December 2015 and changed a simple sales approach based on their feedback.
 Within 60 days, we were able to land six new hotel customers and a contract with Nashville Electric Service (NES).
 Boom!”

 What advice would you give someone seeking to create, launch, or grow a business?